jameoco/Project-1/README.md

 - Update the  Hosts file to include ELK and Webserver ip addresses
 - Run the playbook, and navigate to new ELK Kibana website to check that the installation worked as expected. do this by typing in the ELK_publicip_IP:5601 into a webbrowser. if it takes you to the home page for that ip it is working properly.
 ​
-## Commands to install and run playbook
+## Commands to install and run playbook:
-​
 -cd /etc/ansible
 -nano ELK-Install.yml
 -cd nano hosts